 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-How to negotiate a car payoff: 5 steps
+How to negotiate a car payoff settlement

-1. Keep making your payment
+1. Keep making your payments